david63011/school-library/README.md

 Clone this repository to your desired folder:

 cd my-folder
-git clone git@github.com:David63011/vet-clinic-database.git
+git clone github.com/david63011/school-library.git

 ### Install

 Install this project with:

-cd vet-clinic-database
+cd oop

 ### Usage